 I was quite pleased to find your online presence and photos after such time has passed, particularly since working with you at the WSGS and as a pupil in the Shorin-Ryu group were very memorable times that certainly influenced the trajectory of my career.
 To that end, this month I accepted a tenure-track job at Boston College in Structural Geology / Tectonics, which was what motivated my inquires and return to some of the work that I had started in the northern Granite Mountains some time ago.

 All that aside, it was a pleasure to find the wealth of expertise that you have contributed to the field, and from a former student I just wanted to say that your contributions within the discipline, and beyond geology, certainly did not go unappreciated!
 Best Wishes, Seth K. (University of Wisconsin-Madison).

 Last weekend I finally made it out to Black Rock and found Peridot in the Ant hills just like you said.
 I've also found Garnet in several areas and Gold in Cortez Creek.
 Plus many Agates in the Desert West of Baggs.
 So now as you can imagine I need to find a diamond.( Well doesn't everyone? lol.)

 Thank you for the invaluable information and Happy Hunting.
+Joe B.

-I've put your books and breadth of knowledge of geology/mineralogy and Wyoming to good use and fun these last two years.
+DISCOVERED GEMSTONES Hi Dan, I've put your books and breadth of knowledge of geology/mineralogy and Wyoming to good use and fun these last two years.
 I'm a geologist as well, so it is always wonderful to learn from another who has a similar way of thinking and view of the world.

-I have just returned from my last hunting trip and managed to dig up some nice garnets and diopside as well as find the cryptovolcanic structuresat Cedar Mountain.
+I have just returned from my last hunting trip and managed to dig up some nice garnets and diopside as well as find the crypto volcanic structures at Cedar Mountain.
 While exploring those structures, I came across a 4.2 carat clear yet 'frosted' (one edge conchoidally fracture) stone.
 It resembles glass, however, no more was found anywhere and it would have had to have been on the surface a long while to get that 'frosted' appearance.
 My geological senses make me doubt that it is quartz or glass, however I haven't let my hopes go too high.
 I was curious about advice on how/who/where I should have this tested.
 Will any reputable jewelery shop do?
 I'd test the hardness at home, yet don't have a corundum plate etc.

 Also, I am interested in the Great Diamond Hoax of 1872 and visiting the site where they salted the ground.
 I remember reading on one of your blogs that you managed to recover a decent amount of gems there.
 I'd love to explore that area and see if I could tease out a gem or two that were overlooked with the subsequent 15 years of erosion.
-From my research and peicing together bits and pieces I've deduced it's in norther CO and somewhere near Diamond Peak, but that's about as far as I've gotten.
+From my research and peicing together bits and pieces I've deduced it's in northern CO and somewhere near Diamond Peak, but that's about as far as I've gotten.
 Any hints, or publications/resources that would help get me to that spot?
 I'm hoping to made a side trip next time I'm out near Cedar Mountain.

 I just received your Gold book and can't wait to dive in and get a trip planned for next summer.

+Many thanks!
 Ryan W. (California)

 Our country has so much potential for major mineral and gemstone discoveries that it is more than apparent we have just scratched the surface.
-For every deposit we found in the last two centuries, I predict there are easily 100 to or more as many blind and hidden deposits waiting to be found.
+For every deposit found in the last two centuries, I predict there are 100 times as many blind and hidden deposits waiting to be found.
 If we could just throw all the worthless politicians out (that includes every democrat and republican), we would never have to purchase another lead-tainted jar of jelly from China, or watch another politician with his hand stuck in the cookie jar.
 The biggest problem is not too few resources, its too many politicians.